ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 {% endhighlight %}

-Now this query limits our results to only the version of loads that join to lanes (in time) whose joint effective window covers the current time.
+Now this query limits our results to only the version of loads that join to lanes (in time) whose joint effective windows include the current time.
 What I'm describing looks like this:

 <div style="align: center; text-align:center;">